MIT Springboard Sends Internet Company Aloft

 Not everyone believes the Direct Hit concept is a sure bet.
 "Just because a site's popular doesn't mean it's any good" to people led there by Direct Hit, notes Paul Hagen of the technology-research firm Forrester Research, based in Cambridge, Mass.
 And some analysts question whether Direct Hit can defend its technology--applications for four patents are pending--against imitators.

 The company has won over the venture capital firm of Draper Fisher Jurvetson, based in Redwood City, Calif.
 Here, too, an MIT connection was critical.
 Mike Santullo, Cassidy's former MIT roommate and a Direct Hit board member, introduced Cassidy to Draper Fisher, which had funded Santullo's E-mail-directory service.
 The VC firm decided to invest $1.4 million in Direct Hit.
 Flush with cash, Direct Hit has returned the $30,000 prize to MIT.

-Beyond the Internet The shortest road to riches leads through cyberspace.
+The shortest road to riches leads through cyberspace.

 That credo may explain why many of the companies emerging from university business-plan competitions are Internet-related ventures.
 Thus, out of UCLA springs Stamp Master Inc.; from Harvard comes Chemdex; and from MIT, Arepa.
 They represent young entrepreneurs' attempts to exploit some Internet niche.
 And why not?
 Students naturally gravitate toward new, dynamic areas of the economy.

 But if an Internet business is the start-up of choice lately, other kinds of companies still can capture a student's fancy.
 Some intrepid souls winning business-school tournaments are (gasp!) even going low-tech.